California State University, Los Angeles: Greek life

 Excluding the Greek Council and Order of Omega, as of the summer of 2019, the Cal State LA Campus is home to 25 social fraternal organization chapters, 10 fraternities (two new colonies), 13 sororities, and 2 co-ed fraternities.

-There are 4 representative governing bodies of the Greek community at Cal State LA; the Interfraternity Council, National Pan-Hellenic Council, Multi-Cultural Greek Council, and the Panhellenic Council.
-These governing bodies are advised by the university through the Center for Student Involvement—a division of Cal State LA's University-Student Union.
-This division is under the auspices of both the university-Student Union and the Department of Student of Affairs.
-Cal State LA's Greek System began with the establishment of the Alpha Theta Pi (ΑΘΠ) sorority on November 15, 1948.

-Intercollegiate Athletics
+Intercollegiate athletics

 The Golden Eagles are members of the California Collegiate Athletic Association (CCAA) for all sports except women's tennis, which is in the Pacific West Conference, and women's beach volleyball and Indoor Track & Field, which are in the NCAA Division II independent schools.
 Cal State LA is the only CCAA University who has beach volleyball as a sport.
 Cal State LA competes in the Division II level of the National Collegiate Athletic Association (NCAA).
 Prior to January, 1981, Cal State LA was known as the Diablos; the change to Golden Eagles was made by then-President James Rosser to create a more inclusive, less stereotypical mascot.

 The university fields as of 2019 fourteen intercollegiate teams for men or women in soccer, baseball, basketball, tennis, golf, volleyball, cross country, indoor track, and outdoor track and field.
 Cal State LA's more than 11 acre athletic facility is named the Billie Jean King Sports Complex.
 The sports complex—which was approved by the CSU Board of Trustees in September 2010—features the Eagle's Nest Arena, the University Stadium, Jesse Owens Track and Field, Reeder Field (baseball), the swimming pool, and tennis and basketball courts.
 Development project plans for the complex include a new gym, athletic field and the Rosie Casals / Pancho Gonzales tennis center.
 The center is a new two-story building which will include locker and training rooms on the ground floor with multi-use space and viewing areas on the second floor.
 It is 7,000 sq. ft.
 Completion date of fall 2021.